Endocrine System Channel

 The specific effects of a levothyroxine overdose will vary depending on a number of factors, including the levothyroxine dosage and whether it was taken with any other medications or substances.

 Levothyroxine is a "narrow therapeutic index" drug, which means that the safe and effective dose is usually very close to the toxic dose.
 Therefore, an overdose can result from taking just a little too much levothyroxine.
 The symptoms of a levothyroxine overdose can be very dangerous.
-Some of the most dangerous symptoms include:
+Some of the most dangerous symptoms include:- Anxiety

 - Confusion or disorientation